There are a lot of impressively large plant genera out there, but Schefflera (shef-LER-uh) makes for some stiff competition for most impressive.

 Stem Cuttings (Water)

-This process is almost identical to soil propagation, only you’re using a transparent container and filling it with water so that the bottom ½” inch or so of the stem is submerged.
+This process is almost identical to soil propagation; only you’re using a transparent container and filling it with water to submerge the bottom ½” inch or so of the stem.

-The plantlet may stay vertical by resting its leaves on the container rim, or you may choose to use string or some other material to prop it up.
+The plantlet may stay vertical by resting its leaves on the container rim, or you may use string or some other material to prop it up.

 As with the soil method, it will take about a month for the roots to form, the big difference being you won’t need to worry about humility and can watch the roots grow.

-Be sure to top up the water as needed and change it whenever it starts to look cloudy.
+Be sure to top up the water as needed and change it whenever it looks cloudy.

 Once the roots are 1” inch long, you can transplant your new Schefflera to its permanent home.